FabioRigamonti/disc-galaxies-fit/README.md

 # disc-galaxies-fit
-tests and optimization on the disc-galaxies model
+tests and optimization of the disc-galaxies model